vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 waitress who took my order was the usual female one.
 I paid by cash.
 I was using my phone in the restaurant sending text messages while waiting for my order.

+## Saturday May 2

+Between around 1 PM and 2:15 PM, I went to downtown Berkeley for some shopping.
+I wore a mask throutht the duration I was in downtown Berkeley.

+* Around 1:20 PM: I got in line at Trader Joe's.

+* Around 1:25 PM: I entered Trader Joe's.

+* Around 1:33 PM: I checked out from the second last counter from the door.
+The clerk was female.

+* Around 1:38 PM: I placed an order for a spinach masala dosa at Udupi Palace.

+* Around 1:48 PM: I finished purchasing stamps from the USPS office.

+* Around 1:58 PM: I picked up my order from Udupi Palace.

+* Around 2:15 PM: I was back home.